MMoronto/escape-velocity/README.md

 # README

 # escape-velocity
-A sub-orbital space flight reviews Ruby on Rails and React.js application
+A sub-orbital space tourism reviews application built with Ruby on Rails and React.js